Book review: Wine Production and Quality

 At every stage, producers need to take decisions.
 Their operating context and the winemakers’ values will constrain what is practicable.
 The book makes weather, chemistry, tradition, regulation, finance and customer influences easily understandable.

 A study of wine is also lifelong learning.
-There are naturally plenty of things in this book that I have not considered before.
+There are naturally plenty of items in this book that I have not considered before.
 These examples must suffice, which I look forward to discussing on future winery visits:

 - the brighter a young wine appears in the glass; the higher the acidity tends to be;